julnicolas/enginereering_notes/docker/buildx/build.md

 - `--platform` is available on the default `build` command.
 However, only one architecture can be chosen at a time.
 - `--load` show images built with buildx in `docker image ls` listing.
+- `--load` is not compatible with several arguments in platform list yet